-- The guide bar and cutting chain require continuous lubrication in order to remain in operating condition. - -Lack of oil will quickly ruin the bar and chain. - Too little oil will cause overheating shown by smoke coming from the chain and/or discoloration of the guide bar rails. - Use Sears Bar and Chain Lubricant #71-36554 to fill the oil tank.
+- The guide bar and cutting chain require continuous lubrication in order to remain in operating condition. - Lack of oil will quickly ruin the bar and chain. - Too little oil will cause overheating shown by smoke coming from the chain and/or discoloration of the guide bar rails. - Use Sears Bar and Chain Lubricant #71-36554 to fill the oil tank.
 Clean SAE 30W oil may also be used.
-Never use waste oil for this purpose.

-- a.
-Fill the oil tank every time you use the saw. - b.
-Wipe off surfaces before filling with oil to avoid sawdust or debris accidently falling into the tank and causing damage. - c.
+Never use waste oil for this purpose. - 1.
+IMPORTANT POINTS - a.
+Fill the oil tank every time you use the saw.
+See "Specifications" for oil cap location. - b.
+Wipe off surfaces before filling with oil to avoid saw dust or debris accidentally falling into the tank and causing damage. - c.
 Use a funnel to fill the tank and wipe up all spills.
-Do not use the saw until it is wiped clean and is completely dry from spilled oil. - d.
-Replace the oil cap securely to ensure proper operation of the oiler. - e.
+Do not use the saw until it is wiped clean and is completely dry from spilled oil. - Replace the oil cap securely to ensure proper operation of the oiler. - e.
 Check the oil level indicator frequently during use.
 Locate the indicator in the saw frame just below and behind the front handle.
-Figure 10.
-If oil is not visible in the slot when saw is upright on a level surface, the tank requires filling. - Let saw stand unplugged for 15 minutes before storing.
+Figure 15.
+If oil is not visible in the slot when saw is upright on a level surface, the tank requires filling. - f.
+Let saw stand unplugged for 15 minutes before storing.
 It is normal for a small amount of oil to drip off the bar and chain when the saw is not in use.
 The excess oil should be wiped from the saw before storing.